MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`updateOnlyChanged`** - **Update only if changed**<br>
 `boolean`.
 Required when `updateType = Manifest versions`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Appends the new version suffix to only the packages that have changed from a previous build.
+If no changes are found, the version suffix from the previous build will be appended.

-Incrementally update only the packages that have changed.
-Use the [deterministic compiler flag](https://go.microsoft.com/fwlink/?LinkId=808668) to ensure builds with the same inputs produce the same outputs.
+**Note**: By default, the compiler will create different outputs even if no changes were made.
+Use the [deterministic compiler flag](https://devblogs.microsoft.com/dotnet/whats-new-for-c-and-vb-in-visual-studio/) to ensure builds with the same inputs produce the same outputs.
 <!-- :::editable-content-end::: -->
 <br>